Gaius-Augustus/BRAKER/README.md

 Funding
 =======

-The development of BRAKER was supported by the National Institutes of Health (NIH) [GM128145 to M.B. and M.S.].
+The development of BRAKER1, BRAKER2, and BRAKER3 was supported by the National Institutes of Health (NIH) [GM128145 to M.B. and M.S.].
+Development of BRAKER3 was partially funded by Project Data Competency granted to K.J.H. and M.S. by the government of Mecklenburg-Vorpommern, Germany.

 Related Software
 ================